-CFTC and commodity exchange rules impose speculative position limits on market participants, including the Fund, trading in silver.
+CFTC and commodity exchange rules impose speculative position limits on market participants, including the Fund, trading in certain commodities.
 These position limits prohibit any person from holding a position of more than a specific number of such futures contracts.
 The purposes of speculative position limits are to diminish, eliminate or prevent sudden or unreasonable fluctuations or unwarranted changes in the prices of futures contracts.

-The CFTC and commodity exchange rules impose speculative position limits on market participants trading in the Index Commodity included in the Index (Silver, the "Affected Index Commodity").
-Currently, speculative position limits (i) for corn, oats, wheat, soybean oil and cotton are determined by the CFTC and (ii) for all other commodities are determined by the futures exchanges.
-On November 5, 2013, the CFTC proposed for public comment new position limits and aggregation regulations both of which are currently pending and have not yet been adopted.
+The CFTC and commodity exchange rules impose speculative position limits on market participants trading in the Index Commodity included in the Index (Gold, the "Affected Index Commodity").
+Currently, speculative position limits (i) for corn, oats, wheat, soybean, soybean oil and cotton are determined by the CFTC and (ii) for all other commodities are determined by the futures exchanges.

+On November 5, 2013, the CFTC proposed for public comment new position limits and aggregation regulations, both of which are currently pending and have not yet been adopted.
 In addition, the CFTC proposed regulations that would expand the available exemptions from the aggregation requirements that apply to accounts of related parties.
 It remains to be seen whether the CFTC will modify either or both of the proposed regulations in response to public comments.

 The CFTC's existing position limit regulations require that a trader aggregate all positions in accounts which the trader owns or over which the trader controls trading.
 However, a trader is not required to aggregate positions in multiple accounts or commodity pools if that trader (or its applicable divisions/subsidiaries) qualifies as an "independent account controller" under applicable CFTC regulations and avails itself of the independent account controller exemption under the regulations.
 The re-proposed regulations would maintain the independent account controller exemption, which the Managing Owner intends to rely upon in order to disaggregate the positions of the Fund from certain other accounts.
-However, if the CFTC does not adopt or renew the independent account controller exemption, or if the exemption were modified or otherwise unavailable, to the extent the Managing Owner avails itself of the exemption limits regulations.
-In that case, it is possible that investment decisions of the Managing Owner with respect to the Fund.
-Would be affected by positions maintained by the Managing Owner with respect to accounts other than for the Fund.
+However, if the CFTC does not adopt or renew the independent account controller exemption, or if the exemption were modified or otherwise unavailable, to the extent the Managing Owner avails itself of the exemption, it may be required to aggregate positions in multiple accounts or commodity pools for purposes of the CFTC's position limits regulations.
+In that case, it is possible that investment decisions of the Managing Owner with respect to the Fund would be affected by positions maintained by the Managing Owner with respect to accounts other than for the Fund.
 It is likely that the Fund would be compelled to liquidate futures contracts with respect to the Affected Index Commodity to come within position limits in the aggregate with other accounts or substitute a futures contract that exhibits trading prices that tend to correlate with a futures contract with respect to the Affected Index Commodity, at the risk of variance with the Index.
 In addition, failure to comply with the requirements of the independent account controller exemption, if applicable, could lead to an enforcement proceeding against the Managing Owner and could adversely affect the Fund.